 1).
-Residential and Small Commercial:
+Residential:

 i.
 Minimum Credit Risk: \$0ii.
 Medium Credit Risk: \$125.00iii.
-High Credit Risk: \$250.00 a) Residential and small commercial accounts which pose a High Credit Risk or have been disconnected for non-payment and whose average two month billing exceeds the High Credit Risk limit may be charged additional deposit not to exceed an estimated two months average billing 2).
-Large Commercial:
+High Credit Risk: \$250.00 b) Residential accounts which pose a High Credit Risk or have been disconnected for non-payment and whose average two month billing exceeds the High Credit Risk limit may be charged additional deposit not to exceed an estimated two months average billing.